Despite the digital nature of Bitcoin, the process of mining requires a massive physical infrastructure to support it.

 How mining works is explained extensively

-here but simply put, miners are mining for a lucky number and upon finding that number are rewarded freshly minted bitcoin for their work.
+here but simply put, miners are searching/mining for a lucky number and upon finding that number the miner gets freshly minted bitcoin as rewards for their work.

 But now the energy cost is the number one criticism of bitcoin, even Elon Musk has said that energy costs are